TrentSchneider/AccesibilityAndSEO/README.md

 ##Credits
 The original code for this HTML was provided by the Trilogy for their full stack coding bootcamp at the University of Richmond.

 All modifications for accessibility, search engine optimization, and code consolidation and cleanup were done by Trenton Schneider.
-You can find his work on GitHub [here] (https://github.com/TrentSchneider)
+You can find his work on GitHub at https://github.com/TrentSchneider